LanceMcCarthy/S3FileManagerDemo/README.md

 You must have a credentials file present when using the S3 SDK.
 For your convenience, here are the steps:

 - Phase 1.
-Create user credentials
+Create user credentials (if you already have AWS credentials, skip to phase 2)
     1. Sign in to the AWS Management Console and open the IAM console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/).
-    2. Create a new user with permissions limited to the services and actions that you want your code to have access to.
+    1. Create a new user with permissions limited to the services and actions that you want your code to have access to.
 For more information about creating a new user, see [Creating IAM users (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console), and follow the instructions **through step 8**.
-    3. Choose Download .csv to save a local copy of your AWS credentials.
+    1. Choose Download .csv to save a local copy of your AWS credentials.
 - Phase 2.
-Create a local AWS SDK credentials file
+Set dotnet user-secrets
-    1. Open File Explorer and navigate to `%appdata%`
+    1. Open a terminal (powershell, bash, etc) and navigate to the `src/CloudFileManager/CloudFileManager.Web/` directory
-    2. Create a new folder named `.aws`
-    3. Create a new file named `credentials` (no extension)
-    4. Open the file and enter the following content

-    ```xml
-    [default]
-    aws_access_key_id = your_access_key_id
-    aws_secret_access_key = your_secret_access_key
-    ```

-    5. Update the values using the CSV file you downloaded in phase 1, save and close the file
+    1. Run the following commands
+        - `dotnet user-secrets set "AWS_ACCESS_KEY_ID" "value-from-cvs-file"`
+        - `dotnet user-secrets set "AWS_SECRET_ACCESS_KEY" "value-from-cvs-file"`
+    1. Done.
+Those secrets are used by **FileManagerController.cs Line 21** to authenticate the **AmazonS3Client**.

 ### Build and Deploy the Project